Enhanced IRAS-Tax Agent Relationship

 1. Mutually beneficial – Both parties stand to gain from the enhanced relationship.

-The framework is supported by these 4 strategies:
+The framework is supported by 4 strategies:

 4. Consulting and collaborating – Facilitate tax agent’s greater contribution to the tax system.